Effect of dissipative environment on collapses and revivals of a nonlinear quantum oscillator: Dissipation Model and Revival times for the non-linear oscillator

-For a nonlinear oscillators when the Hamiltonian commutes with the number operator, the eigen vectors are same as those of the underlying linear oscialltor.
+For non-linear oscillators when the Hamiltonian commutes with the number operator, the eigen vectors are same as those of the underlying linear oscillator.
 The energy of the $n^{\rm th}$ level on the other hand can be expanded as a Taylor series~\cite{5jm} around the central energy $n_0$ when the energy spread is not too much as follows

-where the primes over the energy terms represent derivatives which define the various time scales.
+where the primes over the energy terms represent derivatives with respect to $n$ which define the various time scales (although $n$ is discrete, it is useful to treat it as a continuous variable in this analysis).
 The first time scale is given by

-and is the `classical' time period for the shortest closed orbit~\cite{tcl}.
+and is the `classical' time period for the shortest closed orbit~\cite{Per93}.
 It controls the initial behavior of the wave packet.
-The second time scale is the revival time~\cite{trv1, trv2}.
+The second time scale is the revival time~\cite{KS96, AR95}.
 It governs the appearance of the fractional revivals and the full revivals.
-The third time scale is the super revival time.
-It is a larger time scale as compared to the classical time period and the revival time period.
-Relevance of these times depends upon the kind of nonlinearity under consideration.
+The third time scale

+is the super revival time.
+It is a larger time scale as compared to the classical time period and the revival time.
+These time scales become relevant depending upon the kind of non-linearity under consideration.